-- VINYASA – A more vigorous style based on the performance of a series of poses called ‘Sun Salutations’ in which movement is matched to the breath.
+- VINYASA – A more vigorous style of yoga.
+It consists of a series of poses known as “Sun Salutations” that match movement to breathing.

-- BIKRAM (HOT YOGA) – Practiced in a hot room which loosens muscles and increases your levels of sweat which is believed to be cleansing.
+- BIKRAM (HOT YOGA) – Undertaken in a hot room and believed to be cleansing.
+This form of yoga loosens your muscles and increases your level of sweat.

 - ASHTANGA (POWER YOGA) – Fast-paced and intense style with constant movement from one pose to the next.

-- IYENGAR – Focuses on body alignment and technique of the poses which are held for longer periods.
-This is done to maximise the benefit of each pose and minimise the risk of injury.
+- IYENGAR – Focuses on body alignment and technique.
+Poses are held for longer periods to maximise benefits and minimise the risk of injury.

-The practice of asanas develops strength and flexibility, while soothing your nerves and calming your mind.
-The asanas are designed to impact your whole body from muscles and joints to glands, nerves, respiration and the brain.
-There are a number of benefits when exercises are performed correctly and regularly (e.g. 2-3 times per week) including:
+The practice of asanas develops strength and flexibility while soothing your nerves and calming your mind.
+Asanas are designed to impact your whole body.
+This includes muscles and joints to glands, nerves, respiration and the brain.
+When performed correctly and regularly, there are a number of benefits including:

 - Reduced stress levels

 - Improved strength, flexibility and posture

 - Potential normalisation of blood pressure.
 As asanas hold muscle tension for a short period of time, they can improve cardiovascular fitness and circulation.

 - Improved digestion through better circulation and the massaging affect of surrounding muscles